Xenia Schwaller: Personal life

 Schwaller began curling at the age of ten and comes from a large curling family.
 Her father Andreas Schwaller won bronze at the 2002 Winter Olympics and later gold at the 2006 European Curling Championships.
-Her uncle Christof Schwaller, cousins Yannick Schwaller and Kim Schwaller, as well as younger sister Zoe Schwaller all curl as well.
-She attends the United School of Sports.
+Her mother Heike Schwaller, uncle Christof Schwaller, cousins Yannick Schwaller and Kim Schwaller, as well as younger sister Zoe Schwaller all curl as well.
+As of 2026, she is a communications student and attends the United School of Sports.